asjad99/asjad99/README.md

 ![Alt text](nasa.jpg)

 ###  About:
-I have a PhD in applied machine learning with a computer science and engineering background.
+I have a computer science and engineering background.
 I am currently working as a Data Scientist at Invertigro.
 Previously, I have worked with core teams of several early-stage and high-growth startups, as a data scientist and as well as a software engineer to build AI driven products and solutions in domains like [Business Process Analytics](https://blog.asjadk.com/deepprocess/), [Information Retreival](https://blog.asjadk.com/semantic_search/), and [recommender systems](https://blog.asjadk.com/music/).

 I love getting to know people around the world who are building interesting cool stuff.
 You can reach out to me on [Linkedin](https://www.linkedin.com/in/asjad/) and tell me where you are and what you’re working on.